ramirolpz55/NYTRSRCH/README.md

 # NYTRSRCH

-TODO: A Web based React application that uses the NY Times API according and searches for articles based on users input.
+A Web based React application that uses the NY Times API.
+Searches for articles based on users input for category and date.

 ## Installation